codeface-io/SwiftObserver/Documentation/philosophy.md

 - No optional optionals

-  - You have full control over value and message types.
+  - You have full control over value and *message* types.
-  - You can make your message types optional.
+  - You can make your *message* types optional.
 SwiftObserver will never spit them back at you wrapped in additional optionals, not even in combined observations.
-  - You can easily unwrap optional messages via the mapping `unwrap`.
+  - You can easily unwrap optional *messages* via the *mapping* `unwrap`.

 - No under the hood side effects in terms of ownership and life cycles

-  * You stay in control of when objects die and of who owns whom.
+  * You stay in control of when objects die and of which objects own which others.
   * Your code stays explicit.

 - Minimal duplication

-  - SwiftObserver practically never duplicates the messages that are being sent around, in particular in [combined observations](#combined-observations) and [*mappings*](#mappings).
+  - SwiftObserver practically never duplicates the *messages* that are being sent around, in particular in [combined observations](#combined-observations) and [*mappings*](#mappings).
 This is in stark contrast to other reactive libraries yet without compomising functional aspects.
-The only cases that duplicate messages are `latestMessage` on `Weak` and (if you don't change `remembersLatestMessage`) on `Messenger`.
+The only cases that duplicate *messages* are `latestMessage` on `Weak` and (if you don't change `remembersLatestMessage`) on `Messenger`.

   > Note: Not having to duplicate data where multiple things must be observed is one of the reasons to use combined observations in the first place.
 However, some reactive libraries choose to not make full use of object-orientation, so far that the combined observables could be value types.
 This forces these libraries to duplicate data by buffering the messages sent from observables.
   >